ghiwotkal/Geb_portfolio/README.md

 ## [Project 4: Using bigsnpr to get Principal component Analysis (PCA) of the bmi data](https://github.com/ghiwotkal/bigsnprPCA)
 In this project, an R package called `bigsnpr` was used to do principal component analysis of a real BMI genetic data.
 The package reads a plink (bed/bim/fam) file formats.
 The bmi data, which was originally given as .ped and .map, was first converted to .bed, .bim and fam formats using a command line code.

+The first 10 PCs corresponding to pruned SNPs

 ![The first 10 PCs corresponding to pruned SNPs](https://github.com/ghiwotkal/bigsnprPCA/blob/main/pcIndex.png)

+A plot of PC1 VS PC2

 ![A plot of PC1 VS PC2](https://github.com/ghiwotkal/bigsnprPCA/blob/main/bmiPCA1.png)

+A plot of PC1 VS PC2 colored with the BMI

 ![A plot of PC1 VS PC2 colored with the BMI](https://github.com/ghiwotkal/bigsnprPCA/blob/main/bmiPCA2.png)